ebolar/Farmer/README.md

 2. **Leverage standard distributed computing tools.**   ***Farmer*** makes use of ssh for remote access.
 3. **Configurable.**  The server farm is configured through a yaml file.
 4. **Extensible command line interface.**  It should be possible to construct your own commands using ***Farmer***.
-5. **Good CS practices.** The code should be readable, understandable and maintainable.
-The code includes automated tests.
-It should be relatively easy to extend the tool, for example to leverage cloud CLI's.

 ## Dependencies
 * Requires Bash V4 or above.